thiodordelis/Laravel-docker-setup/readme.md

 Forked from https://github.com/shameerc/docker-php7

-A boilerplate for Laravel.
+A boilerplate for Laravel for local development without Homestead / Vagrant or installed PHP 7.

 # Why
 * OS X El Capitan comes with php 5.
-Newest Laravel need php 7
+Latest Laravel 5.5+ needs PHP 7
-* There is no need (at least for me) to install/setup Homestead(or Vagrant)
+* You don't have to set up Homestead or Vagrant.

 # How to use
 * `mkdir myapp`